Last updated on September 6th, 2023

-- Are you going to be opting for all-new built-in kitchen appliances?
+- Are you going to be opting for all-new kitchen appliances?

-- Will you need a rewiring job carried out to meet the needs of your new layout?
+- Will you need to reroute plumbing and electrical wiring to meet the needs of your new layout?

 - Are you going for gas appliances?
-If so, have you got the contact details of a reputable gas qualified installer?
+If so, have you got the contact details of a reputable Gas Safe registered engineer?

 It’s essential to think about not only the type of appliance you require but also the costs and practicalities of having that appliance.

 Once again, the cost to have your appliances fitted will rely on what appliance you’re having fitted, whether it’s electric or gas, and the price for both the appliance itself and the labour to install it.

 When you’re buying a new kitchen appliance, always read the reviews to make sure it’s a reputable item, and check that it comes with a decent warranty.

 As you can see, there are countless decisions that you’ll have to make when you’re looking for a new kitchen.
 However, if there’s one point we hope you’ll take away with you, it’s the importance of quality.